openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 Function: Determines whether the current file is read-only.

-- On Windows, read-only permission for files works as expected; users always have delete/modify permission for directories, so this function is ineffective and returns false.
+- On Windows, read-only permission for files works as expected; users always have delete/modify permission for directories, and this function returns false without effect.
 - On Linux and macOS, this function works as expected.

 Return Value: